Grab some coffee. This will be long, 2 parts, story.

 - What are you talking about?
 Are you thinking on reverse engineer that?

 - Yes!
-I'm willing to disassemble and reverse engineer that.
+I'm willing to disassembly and reverse engineer that.

 - But Davis, you are just a PHP programmer.